 Scenic Byway 10

-This stretch begins in Ola, travels through Magazine and Booneville northwest to Oklahoma.
+This stretch begins in Ola, then travels through Magazine and Booneville northwest to Oklahoma.
 West of Greenwood is known as the Sugar Loaf Mountain Scenic Byway.

 Scenic Highway 23